flowingis/dustman/README.md

 ##### Why Gulp 4?

-- Because it has a **superior task concatenation** system compared to Gulp 3.
+- Because it has a **superior task concatenation** system compared to the previous major release.
 - Because the watcher and the build system are **dramatically faster**.

 ##### Release details